django-ftl/django-ftl/docs/usage.rst

 Terminology
 -----------

-Internalisation (i18n) and localisation (l10n) tools usually distinguish between ‘languages’ and ‘locales’.
+Internationalization and localization (i18n and l10n) tools usually distinguish between ‘languages’ and ‘locales’.
 ‘Locale’ is a broader term than includes other cultural/regional differences, such as how numbers and dates are represented.

-Since they go together, Fluent does not only address language translation, it combines locale support.
+Since they go together, Fluent not only addresses language translation, it also integrates locale support.
 If a message contains a number substitution, when different locales are active the number formatting will match the language automatically.
+For this reason the django-ftl docs generally do not make a big distinction between these terms, but tend to use ‘locale’ (which includes language).

 Django's `i18n docs
 <https://docs.djangoproject.com/en/stable/topics/i18n/#term-locale-name>`_